abi-chmend/librocast/reports/week3_status_report.md

         * Determine software architecture and design - all members
         * Get infrastructure set up for all members - all members
         * Solidify UI design
+        * Have a relatively nondescript, broad understanding of how to implement a component based on research - backend team
+        * UML diagram-level, translating hypothetical design to pseudocode.
+Have some idea of what would be difficult to implement - backend team

 - Contributions of individual team members
   * Abigail Batinga